parai/OpenSAR/readme.txt

 		But really, I became more and more lazy, I feel I couldn't continue this project.
 		I think a lot, I still feel confused about what the true meaning of the things I do.
 		I am still wondering about.
 		So I add FreeRTOS to this project, as I feel ArcCore OS is stupid, and I have no ability to develop a good one.
-And really FreeRTOS is so good, it even runs perfect on MinGW and MSVC.
-		So maybe I can build a OSEK OS abstract layer base on FreeRTOS.
+And really FreeRTOS is so good, it even runs perfect on MinGW and MSVC.So maybe I can build a OSEK OS abstract layer base on FreeRTOS.